 Hence, to build the first Route, create a primary functional component called Home that returns some JSX -

-Once the above component is ready, update the App function component using the below-mentioned route.
-The best part of this V6 library of React Router is that the element prop of a Route component now gives access to pass a React component rather than merely mentioning the React component’s name.
+Once the above component is ready, update the App function using the route below.
+The best part of this V6 library of React Router is that the element prop of a Route component now gives access to pass a React component rather than merely mentioning the React component's name.
 It makes it easy for devs to pass props down the routes, as shown below:

 So, to observe it working before you, head back to the terminal and begin the development server using the command yarn start.

 Then, visit the URL (upon which you have hosted the project) like this one http://localhost:3000 in your browser window.